UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-yugogpt/README.md

 ## Repository structure

-**/src**
+**/datasets**

+The /datasets folder contains commonsense datasets used in the project: CommonsenseQA, ProtoQA.

+**/generated_results**

+The /generated_results folder contains generated prompts and answers for different prompting methods, datasets, and LLMs.

+**/notebooks**

-The /src folder will contain the scripts for running the project.
+The /notebooks folder contains notebooks used during the project.
-It is currently empty.

 **/report**

 In the report folder, you will find the file [report.pdf](report/report.pdf), which is our report for the first phase of the project.

+**/src**

+The /src folder contains the scripts for running the project.
+More is explained in the following.

 ## Usage
 To get started, clone this repository to your local machine: